No. 13 Group RAF: Battle of Britain

-As well as guarding the north during the Battle of Britain, 13 Group also provided reserve squadrons and pilots to the more beleaguered 11 Group, and provided quieter bases for squadrons to recuperate from operations.
+As well as guarding the north during the Battle of Britain, No. 13 Group also provided reserve squadrons and pilots to the more beleaguered No. 11 Group, and provided quieter bases for squadrons to recuperate from operations.

-The 13 Group also contributed to pilot education by producing its "Forget-Me-Nots for Fighters" brochure that included a foreword by Air Vice-Marshal R. E. Saul.
+No. 13 Group also contributed to pilot education by producing its "Forget-Me-Nots for Fighters" brochure, that included a foreword by Air Vice-Marshal R. E. Saul.